smart-edge-open/specs/doc/enhanced-platform-awareness/openness-fpga.md

 Pr Interface Id : a5d72a3c-c8b0-4939-912c-f715e5dc10ca
 Boot Page : user
 ```
-7. For more information on usage of each `kubectl rsu` plugin capability run each command with `-h` argument.
+7. For more information on the usage of each `kubectl rsu` plugin capability, run each command with the `-h` argument.

-In order to run vRAN workloads on the PAC N3000 the FPGA must be programmed with appropriate factory and user images as per instructions provided.
+To run vRAN workloads on the Intel® FPGA PAC N3000, the FPGA must be programmed with the appropriate factory and user images per the instructions.

-Additionally in a scenario where user would prefer to be able to deploy a K8s job for OPAE manually without the use of the `kubectl rsu` plugin the following sample .yml specification for the job can be used as a template, the `args` provided need to be changed accordingly, this job can be run with `kubectl create -f sample.yml`:
+Additionally, in a scenario where the user wants to manually deploy a K8s job for OPAE without the use of the `kubectl rsu` plugin, the following sample `.yml` specification can be used as a template.
+The provided `args` needs to be changed accordingly; this job can be run with `kubectl create -f sample.yml`:

 ```yaml
 apiVersion: batch/v1